gmelsby/boat-api/documentation.md

 \newpage
 # Get Load by Id
 ## GET /loads/:loadId
 Gets representation of load with passed-in id.
+Loads are not a protected resource, so no authentication is required.

 ## Request
 ### Path Parameters